revilowaldow/BITC/Sessions/2025/09 21 - Session 51.5.md

 This is a one-shot run by Alex

-Blue Sails - shipping and trasn
+Blue Sails - shipping and transport company